-One of the hottest mobile crazes sweeping the smart phone community right now is the increasing ubiquity of “Snap Chatting.”
+One of the hottest device crazes sweeping the cell phone community right now is the increasing ubiquity of “Snap Chatting.”
 This nifty little application allows users to snap quick pictures, draw or add text over them, and share them with friends.
 The app would be comparable to other photo-messaging apps like Instagram, except for a unique wrinkle: the pictures sent are only viewable for a small window of time (10 seconds maximum), before they are deleted from the phone’s memory.
 The number of seconds a photo-message can be seen is determined by the sender.

 This particular function has caused a bit of a stir among some critics, who point out that the short memory-life of the pictures makes the application ideal for “sexting,” which, yes, it definitely is perfect for.